Polish spaces of Banach spaces: Introduction

-One of the aims of this paper is to present a concrete and natural Polish space (and some variants of it) of separable Banach spaces, which is convenient to work with and in which the computations of Borel complexities are usually as straightforward as they could be.
-Informally, it is the space of all norms, resp. pseudonorms, on the space of all finitely supported sequences of rational numbers - the unique infinite-dimensional vector space over $\Rat$ with a countable Hamel basis.
-We note that this is, in spirit, similar to how (for instance) Vershik topologized the space of all Polish metric spaces (\cite{Ver}), or how Grigorchuk topologized the space of all $n$-generated, resp. finitely generated, groups (\cite{Gri}).
+Having motivated our approach, let us now outline some more details and the main results contained in this paper.
+Informally, the space we introduce is the space of all norms, resp. pseudonorms, on the space of all finitely supported sequences of rational numbers -- the unique infinite-dimensional vector space over $\Rat$ with a countable Hamel basis.
+This is also, in spirit, similar to how (for instance) Vershik topologized the space of all Polish metric spaces (\cite{Ver}), or how Grigorchuk topologized the space of all $n$-generated, resp. finitely generated, groups (\cite{Gri}).

-This space has already appeared in the previous work of the authors in \cite{CDK18} as a useful coding of Banach spaces.
+This space has already appeared in previous works of the authors in \cite{CDK21a} and \cite{CDK21b} as a useful coding of Banach spaces.
 Here we investigate it further.

-Our goals are twofold: \begin{enumerate}[(a)] \item to show that the spaces of norms, resp. pseudonorms, have all the advantages of admissible topologies on $SB(X)$, \item to demonstrate the strength of this new approach by computing (in many cases, these computations are sharp) complexities of various classes of Banach spaces; this includes improving some estimates of Godefroy and Saint-Raymond and addressing some of their problems, as well as initiating the research of computing the complexities of isometry classes of Banach spaces. \end{enumerate}
+Some of the main results of this paper are listed now.
+The first theorem below presents the main part of the comparison of the space of norms with admissible topologies, whose proof is the core of Section~\ref{sect:choice}, where also all other comparison results are proved.

-The goal \ref{it-a} is achieved mainly by the following theorem. \begin{thmx} There is a $\boldsymbol{\Sigma}_2^0$-measurable mapping from the space of norms to any admissible topology of Godefroy and Saint-Raymond that associates to each norm a space isometric to the space which the norm defines, and vice versa. \end{thmx} Additionally, while the exact Borel complexities are more or less independent of the choice of the admissible topology, some finer topological properties such as being meager or comeager (this is mentioned below), or the description of the topological closures are not.
-We obtain a neat characterization of topological closures in the spaces of norms and pseudonorms in terms of finite representability, we refer the reader to Proposition~\ref{prop:closureOfIsometryClasses}
+\begin{thmx} There is a $\boldsymbol{\Sigma}_2^0$-measurable mapping from the space of norms to any admissible topology of Godefroy and Saint-Raymond that associates to each norm a space isometric to the space which the norm defines, and vice versa. \end{thmx}

+Therefore, while the exact Borel complexities are more or less independent of our coding or the choice of the admissible topology, some finer topological properties, such as being meager or comeager (this is mentioned below), or the description of the topological closures, are not.
+We obtain a neat characterization of topological closures in the spaces of norms and pseudonorms in terms of finite representability, we refer the reader to Proposition~\ref{prop:closureOfIsometryClasses}.
-The rest of the paper focuses on goal \ref{it-b}.
-Let us describe some of the main results here.